Dame: History

-The Order of the Ermine, founded by John V, Duke of Brittany in 1381, was the first order of chivalry to accept women; however, female knights existed for centuries in many places in the world prior to this.
+The Order of the Ermine, founded in France by John V, Duke of Brittany, in 1381, was the first order of chivalry to accept women.
+However, female knights existed for centuries in many places in the world prior to this.
 Like their male counterparts, they were distinguished by the flying of coloured banners and generally bore a coat of arms.

 One woman who participated in tournaments was Joane Agnes Hotot (born 1378), but she was not the only one.
 Additionally, women adopted certain forms of regalia which became closely associated with the status of knighthood.

-Unlike the male knights, it was virtually unimaginable to see women taking part in medieval battles or commanding battalions of soldiers, but there are exceptions.
-Joan of Arc is the most famous.
+Unlike the male knights, it was virtually unimaginable to see women taking part in medieval battles or commanding battalions of soldiers, but there were exceptions.
+Joan of Arc is the most famous; another case was the Welsh princess Gwenllian ferch Gruffydd.
 Some wore armour, others commanded troops, and some were members of an official order of chivalry.
 One woman to wear full armour into battle was the Duchess Gaita of Lombardy (also called Sikelgaita), who rode beside her Norman mercenary husband, Robert Guiscard.
 She was a knight in her own right.
 Another was Petronilla de Grandmesnil, Countess of Leicester; wearing a mail hauberk with a sword and a shield, she defended her lands from Henry II of England.
 She and her husband participated in the rebellion in 1173 against King Henry II.
-However this does not mean that they were officially knighted the way men were.
+However, this does not mean that they were officially knighted the way men were.

-Formerly, a knight's wife was given the title of "Dame" before her name, but this usage was replaced by "Lady" during the 17th century.
+Formerly, a knight's wife was given the title of Dame before her name, but this usage was replaced by Lady during the 17th century.

-The title of dame as the official equivalent of knight was introduced in 1917 with the introduction of the Order of the British Empire, and was subsequently extended to the Royal Victorian Order in 1936, the Order of St Michael and St George, and finally the Order of the Bath in 1971.
+The title of Dame as the official equivalent of a knight was introduced in 1917 with the introduction of the Order of the British Empire, and was subsequently extended to the Royal Victorian Order in 1936, the Order of St Michael and St George, and finally the Order of the Bath in 1971.

-The youngest person to be appointed a dame was sailor Ellen MacArthur at the age of 28.
+The youngest person to be appointed a Dame was golfer Lydia Ko at the age of 27.
 The oldest had been actress Gwen Ffrangcon-Davies at the age of 100, until Olivia de Havilland was appointed two weeks before her 101st birthday.

-Several high-profile figures have declined the honour.
+Several high-profile figures have declined the honour, including Vanessa Redgrave, who eventually accepted the honour.

-The prefix is used with the holder's given name or full name, but never with the surname alone; this follows the same usage customs as 'Sir'.
+The prefix is used with the holder's given name or full name but never with the surname alone; this follows the same usage customs as "Sir".

+Nuns of the English Benedictine order are given the title Dame in preference to Sister.

+In French Louisiana from the 17th through to the 19th centuries, Dame was the title accorded to a woman "of substance or position in the locality".
+Similarly, in 1889 in France, it was reportedly "a title of honour which long distinguished high-born ladies from the wives of citizens and the commonalty in general" and a title of respect for a widow.